Styri/Recipe-Manager/README.md

 # Recipe Manager

-This is a full-stack recipe manager application that allows users to add, update, delete, search for recipes, mark recipes as favorites, and generate a report of recipes.
+This is a full-stack recipe manager application that allows users to add, update, delete, search for recipes, mark recipes as favorites, and generate a report of recipe stats.

 ## Features